Kmeakin/walrus-report/src/20-reference.md

 This function can only be called on types for which a way to compare them has been defined.
-In Rust, requirements are called *traits*, and a type fulfils the requirements of a trait by providing an *implementation* of the trait ^[The real Rust `Ord` trait has its own constraints that we will ignore for the sake of simplicity of this example]:
+In Rust, requirements are called *traits*, and a type fulfils the requirements of a trait by providing an *implementation* of the trait:

 ```rust
 enum Ordering {